ovh/docs/pages/platform/metrics/services_insight/guide.fr-fr.md

 ![menu](images/grafana-edit.png){.thumbnail}

-In the `Metrics` panel, you will find the 'Metric' field, where you can choose what data to plot.
+In the `Metrics`{.action} panel, you will find the 'Metric' field, where you can choose what data to plot.

 ![menu](images/grafana-completion.png){.thumbnail}

 For example, if we select 'metrics.series', we can now refresh the graph and the data will be available straight away.
-If you want to update your graph's name, you can go it from the `General` tab.
+If you want to update your graph's name, you can go it from the `General`{.action} tab.

 ![menu](images/grafana-final-result.png){.thumbnail}